alan-turing-institute/deepsensor/README.md

 - quantify prediction uncertainty

-These capabilities make NPs well suited to a range of spatio-temporal data fusion tasks such as downscaling, gap-filling, and forecasting.
+These capabilities make NPs well suited to a range of spatio-temporal data fusion tasks such as downscaling, sensor placement, gap-filling, and forecasting.

 Why DeepSensor?
 -----------